BoltApp/bolt-unity-sdk/README.md

 ```

 #### Integration Tests
 We recommend setting up automated testing against the most common flows.
-Good test coverage may include UI or API test coverage of the following scenarios
+Good test coverage should include UI or API test coverage of the following scenarios:
 - Checkout is possible to open
 - Checkout is possible to close
 - User gets success state from successful transaction